HOW TO GROW MY SMALL BUSINESS ONLINE?

 Think about where and how you can build a community, it could be for potential clients or existing ones, whatever works to welcome and support the needs and interests of those you serve.

-My favourite topic saved till last, after you have check listed all the above points to grow your small business, selling is the true factor that will determine your business growth.
+My favourite topic saved till last, after you have check listed all the above points on how to grow your small business, selling is the true factor that will determine your business growth.

 Just think, the more profit, the more you can reinvest back into your business to scale.
 Not everyone wants a large business and that’s ok, but having a successful small business allows you to outsource, buy more time for self-care and spend more time with your loved ones.